lukso-network/l16-deploy-node-gcloud/README.md

 ### Accounts

-For security, accounts are created dynamically on the instances, wallet addresses are uploaded into `addresses` "folder" on a given cloud storage bucket.
+For security, accounts are created dynamically on the instances, wallet addresses are uploaded into `addresses` folder on a given cloud storage bucket.

 ### Passwords

 Passwords are stored in `node.pwds`

+### Enode URL's

+Enode URL's, necessary for synchronization are uploaded into `enodes` folder on bucket.

 ### System service

 Files `parity.service` and `geth.service` contains service unit configuration
-NOTE: For automation purposes
+NOTE: For automation purposes geth nodes use `--unlock 0` argument in .service file.
+This may cause issues in future updates as this way of unlocking may be deprecated.